 - Behavior: Uses the fitness app every day

-Having a one clearly defined persona can help you in the time you might feel unsure about new features or updates.
-You don’t have to think about whole set of users, but only about Lucy.
+Having one clearly defined persona can help you in the time you might feel unsure about new features or updates.
+You don’t have to think about the whole set of users, but only about Lucy.

 Personalization is increasingly important and it can decide the long-term success of your brand, and it is also one of the best ways to give your users what they need.